Staying Healthy

 Adolescents and Young Adults

-Weight-bearing exercise during the teen years is essential to reach maximum bone strength.
-A teen's physical activity should include 20 to 30 minutes of weight-bearing exercise at least 3 to 4 days each week.
+Weightbearing exercise during the teen years is essential to reach maximum bone strength.
+A teen's physical activity should include 20 to 30 minutes of weightbearing exercise at least 3 to 4 days each week.

 Adults

-Once we reach the age of about 25, physical activity alone can no longer increase overall bone mass dramatically.
-In adults, bone density may increase 1-2 %, but this increase occurs only in the area of the skeleton that is stressed and this improved density will be lost if the loading exercise isn’t continued.
 However, exercise can prevent or slow bone loss, maintain muscle mass to preserve and strengthen surrounding bone, and decrease the risk of falling.
-Both men and women also need good nutrition, calcium, and Vitamin D to preserve their bone mass.
+Both men and women also need good nutrition, including adequate calcium, Vitamin D, magnesium, and Vitamin K, to preserve their bone mass.

-In elderly adults, falls often result in fractures with long-term consequences that may include permanent disability.
 The most common breaks in older people occur in the wrist, spine, and hip.

 Body Weight and Bone Health

-When people lose weight, they also lose bone.
-Low body weight at any age is associated with a greater risk for bone problems and fractures.
+When people lose weight, they can also lose bone.
+Low body weight at any age is associated with a greater risk of bone problems and fractures, but very low body weight has increased consequences for women.

 Conclusion

-Although exercise has been shown to have clear bone-building effects in children and adolescents and bone-preserving effects in adults, it is just one element of a total program to prevent bone loss and decrease fracture risk.
+Although exercise has been shown to have clear bone-building effects in children and adolescents and bone-preserving effects in adults, it is just one element of a total program to prevent bone loss and reduce fracture risk.

 Understanding your individual risk for osteoporosis, such as genetic factors and family history, is essential.
 A balanced, calcium-rich diet, adequate Vitamin D, and a healthy lifestyle (avoiding excessive alcohol and nicotine) are also key ingredients for lifelong bone health.